 Obama’s path to reelection runs through such key battleground states as Ohio, Pennsylvania, Wisconsin, and Michigan, where white college-educated voters play a determinative role.
 The key to winning those voters will lie in convincing them not that the economy is healed, but that it is getting better.
 Those voters aren’t buying his logic, yet.

-This article appears in the Dec.
-8, 2011, edition of National Journal Daily.
+This article appears in the December 8, 2011, edition of NJ Daily.